GDQuest/godot-guides-v3.0/design-user-interface/code-ui-step-tutorial.md

     ![The Player scene with Editable Children checked](img/Player_with_editable_children_on.png)

-## Set up the LifeBar with the Player's max\_health
+## Set up the Lifebar with the Player's max\_health

 We have to tell the GUI somehow what the player's current health is, to update the lifebar's texture, and to display the remaining health in the HP counter in the top left corner of the screen.
 To do this we send the player's health to the GUI every time he takes damage.
 The GUI will then update the `Lifebar` and `Number` nodes with this value.

 We could stop here to display the number, but we need to initialize the bar's `max_value` for it to update in the right proportions.
 The first step is thus to tell the `GUI` what the green character's `max_health` is.